hanzoai/ROCm/docs/index.md

 # AMD ROCm documentation

-ROCm is an open-source software platform optimized to extract HPC and AI workload performance from AMD Instinct accelerators and AMD Radeon GPUs while maintaining compatibility with industry software frameworks.
+ROCm is an open-source software platform optimized to extract HPC and AI workload performance from AMD Instinct GPUs and AMD Radeon GPUs while maintaining compatibility with industry software frameworks.
 For more information, see [What is ROCm?](./what-is-rocm.rst)